This post may contain affiliate links. Please read our disclosure policy.

 Making a big pan of my Ground Turkey Taco Pasta couldn’t be easier!
 You just need a few ingredients that you probably already have on hand.

-- Next, add some of your favorite salsa, but I do recommend that it be a more blended salsa, and not chunky so that it can help to form the sauce a little better.
-Chunky salsas tend to be more thin and watery.
-Stir in some taco seasoning and water and let that pot simmer for about 10-15 minutes.
+- Next, add some of your favorite salsa, stir in some taco seasoning and water and let that pot simmer for about 10-15 minutes.
 The mixture will reduce and thicken a bit, so when time is up you can add some cheese to complete the sauce.

 - While the turkey taco meat is simmering away, cook some pasta shells (or macaroni, or rotini) in a pot of boiling water.
 Depending on the brand and the size of the pasta the cooking time may vary, so be sure to check the package.
-You want al dente pasta, so the pasta should be tender but still have a bit of a bite to it.
+You want al dente pasta – the pasta should be tender but still have a bit of a bite to it.

 Sometimes I will make a double batch of the taco meat and yes, it freezes beautifully!
 Just scoop out the portion you plan to freeze to a separate bowl and let it cool completely.
 Then transfer it to a freezer bag, label it and freeze for up to 6 months.
 To thaw, place frozen taco meat in the refrigerator overnight.